 Myth: You can drive as long as you are not slurring your words or acting erratically.

-Fact: The coordination needed for driving is compromised long before the signs of intoxication are visible.
-Plus, the sedative effects of alcohol increase the risk of nodding off or losing attention behind the wheel.
+Fact: The coordination needed for driving is compromised long before you show signs of intoxication and your reaction time is slowed.
+Plus, the sedative effects of alcohol increase your risk of nodding off or losing attention behind the wheel.

 Myth: Drink coffee.
 Caffeine will sober you up.